aseldawy/CS167/Labs/Lab8/CS167-Lab8.md

 * ***(Q19) What is your command for this query?***
 * ***(Q20) What is the output of the command?***
 ---
-### V. Print the Top 5 Trending Hashtags from Tweets
+### VI.
+Print the Top 5 Trending Hashtags from Tweets
 Write a MongoDB aggregation pipeline to determine the top 5 most frequently used hashtags in the tweets collection.
 The results should be sorted by the frequency of each hashtag in descending order.
 + Begin by breaking down the array of hashtags so each one can be analyzed individually.
 Use [`$unwind`](https://www.mongodb.com/docs/manual/reference/operator/aggregation/unwind/) on the `hashtags` column in the aggregate pipeline.
 + Then, group by `hashtags`, count the occurrences of each, and order the results to find the most common hashtags.
 Finally, limit the output to show only the top 5 hashtags.